davidsneighbour/hugo-modules/modules/debug/README.md

 | --- | --- | --- |
 | [v0.120.0](https://github.com/gohugoio/hugo/releases/tag/v0.120.0) | v1.2023.19 | `hugo mod get -u github.com/davidsneighbour/hugo-modules/modules/debug@v1.2023.19` |
 | [v0.129.0](https://github.com/gohugoio/hugo/releases/tag/v0.129.0) | v1.2024.26 | `hugo mod get -u github.com/davidsneighbour/hugo-modules/modules/debug@v1.2023.26` |

+## Documentation

+Read more about it [in the documentation](documentation/index.md).

+> [!WARNING]
+> The documentation is provided as is and was at the point of writing work in progress.
+Things might have changed.